kisonecat/data-bootcamp/week1/README.md

 - [00jupyter](00jupyter.ipynb)

 This course relies on Python.
-I assume that you don't know Python, but I know that you can learn very quickly, so you'll meet Python -- perhaps for the first time -- through a few notebooks:
+I assume that you don't know Python, but I know that you can learn very quickly, so you'll meet Python (perhaps for the first time!) through a few notebooks.

 - [01values](01values.ipynb)
 - [02flow](02flow.ipynb)